Skip to main content

 The Resource and Support Hub (RSH)

 SDDirect is the technical lead on the Foreign Commonwealth and Development Office (FCDO) safeguarding flagship programme – RSH.
 SDDirect, together with partners, support smaller, local civil society organisations in developing countries who deliver international aid to strengthen their safeguarding policy and practice against sexual exploitation and abuse, and sexual harassment (SEAH).
 The RSH ensures that civil society organisations (CSOs) delivering aid have access to the tools, guidance, support and training they need to ensure that they do no harm.
-The programme has a free online platform, user friendly and accessible to all.

 The Resource and Support Hub (RSH)